HVAC Retrofit in New York Without Downtime: An Engineering Approach

 how retrofit planning changes under these constraints

-where EC fan arrays may fit into the engineering strategy
+where EC fan arrays may fit into an engineering strategy

-This video is intended to explain the context and approach, not to document a specific installation or project.
+This video is intended to explain context and planning considerations.
+It does not document a specific installation or project.
+Detailed project examples are available through installation case materials.

 Where This Retrofit Strategy Is Typically Considered

-In New York City, this type of retrofit planning is most often discussed for:
+In New York City, retrofit planning approaches that limit downtime are most often discussed for:

 hospitals and healthcare facilities